-12. For a fraction of a penny in the gross amount of tolls and charges for Fraction of any consignment for the entire distance conveyed, the Company may charge a penny. a penny.
+9. For a fraction of a penny in the gross amount of tolls and charges Fraction of a for any consignment for the entire distance conveyed, the Company may charge a penny.

-13. Weight (except as hereinafter provided as to timber) shall be determined Weight. according to the imperial avoirdupois weight, which may be ascertained by actual weighing or by the tonnage gauges or indices of the boat containing the merchandise, but in case of dispute, either the Company or a bye-trader may insist upon an actual weighing, the cost of which and of the necessary unloading and re-loading shall be borne by the party in error.
+10. Weight (except as herein-after provided as to timber) shall be Weight. determined according to the imperial avoirdupois weight, which may be ascertained by actual weighing or by the tonnage gauges or indices of the boat containing the merchandise, but in case of dispute, either the Company or a bye-trader may insist upon an actual weighing, the cost of which and of the necessary unloading and reloading shall be borne by the party in error.

-14. Forty cubic feet of oak, mahogany, teak, beech, greenheart, ash, hickory, weight of ironwood, baywood, or other heavy timber, and 50 cubic feet of poplar, timber. larch, fir, elm, birch, lancewood, walnut, or other light timber other than deals, battens, and boards, and 66 cubic feet of deals, battens, and boards shall be charged for as one ton, and smaller quantities shall be charged for in the like proportion.
-The cubic contents of timber (other than round timber) shall be ascertained by the mode of measurement in use for the time being, and the cubic contents of round timber shall be ascertained by quarter girth and the divisor of 144 (measurement being taken by tape over bark).
+11. Forty cubic feet of oak, mahogany, teak, beech, greenheart, ash, hickory, Weight of ironwood, baywood, or other heavy timber, and 50 cubic feet of poplar, larch, fir, timber. elm, birch, lancewood, walnut, or other light timber, other than deals, battens, and boards, and 66 cubic feet of deals, battens, and boards shall be charged for as one ton, and smaller quantities shall be charged for in the like proportion.
+The cubic contents of timber (other than round timber) shall be ascertained by the mode of measurement in use for the time being, and the cubic contents of round timber shall be ascertained by quarter girth and the divisor of 144, measurement being taken by tape over bark.

-15. The Company may demand that any trader or bye-trader shall forward Provisions as a declaration to the Company setting forth the true description and dimensions to declaration. of timber conveyed by or for him, and the cubic contents of the same.
-In the event of doubt as to the correctness of such declaration the Company may insist upon measuring the timber, the cost of which measuring and of the necessary unloading and reloading shall be borne by the party in error, or the Company may demand either from the consignor or consignee of such timber, or from the bye-trader, a copy of the invoice of the timber, and a statutory declaration of the correctness of the same.
+12. The Company may demand that any trader or bye-trader shall forward a Provisions as declaration to the Company setting forth the true description and dimensions of timber conveyed by or for him, and the cubic contents of the same.
+In the event of doubt as to the correctness of such declaration the Company may insist upon measuring the timber, the cost of which measuring and of the necessary unloading and reloading shall be borne by the party in error, or the Company may demand either from the consignor or consignee of such timber, or from the bye-trader, a copy of the invoice of the timber and a statutory declaration of the correctness of the same.
 Upon failure or refusal, after reasonable notice, to furnish any of the aforesaid documents, the Company shall have power to charge either the consignor or consignee, or the bye-trader, according to the avoirdupois weight of the timber, to be ascertained in the same manner as the weight of other merchandise.